Tuesday, August 16, 2011

 CATALONIAN "MEATBALLS" IN SAFFRON AND ALMOND SAUCE (ALBÓNDIGAS EN SALSA DE ALMENDRA)

-You can see color photos of many of the recipes in my new book, World Vegan Feast, in this photo album.
-There are now twenty-two 5-star reviews of "World Vegan Feast" on amazon.com.
-Purchasing info in the far right-hand margin (just under photo of my book) in " UPDATES ON MY NEW BOOK, "WORLD VEGAN FEAST".
+You can see color photos of many of the recipes in my newest book, World Vegan Feast, in this photo album.
+(There are now thirty-five 5-star reviews of "World Vegan Feast" on amazon.com and amazon.ca.)

 BRYANNA'S CATALONIAN "MEATBALLS" IN SAFFRON AND ALMOND SAUCE, VEGAN-STYLE (ALBÓNDIGAS EN SALSA DE ALMENDRA)

 25 vegan "meatballs"

 1 cup vegan "chicken" broth (I used Better than Bouillon "No-Chicken" base)